Suitters/pysui-flask/README.rst

 Templates
 --------------------------

-User Accuonts and create and execute reusable SuiTransaction called Templates.
+User Accuonts can create and execute reusable SuiTransaction called Templates.

 A Template is a serialized SuiTransaction that can shared or private and cen control which inputs may be overridden when executed.